How to grow lemon balm and make lemon balm tea

 Lemon balm smells stronger than it tastes so you need a lot in cooking.
 Mary Browne suggests 12 sprigs of 5-8cm long would not be over the top.
 Sprigs can be added whole for teas, drinks or in cooked dishes and removed afterwards.

 If using for salads or garnish, nibble-test leaves for texture.
-Tear if really tender, otherwise chop finely: use 1-4 Tbsp for
+Tear if really tender, otherwise chop finely: use 1-4 tbsp for 2-4 servings.

 This is a delicious entree or a main, depending on how many scallops per person you have available.